 Established in April 2013 and registered with the Ministry of Planning and Economic Development, Myanmar Koei International Ltd. (MKI) is a subsidiary of Nippon Koei Co., Ltd. of Japan.
 It has its principal operations office in the South Okkalapa Township in Yangon and a liaison office in Nay Pyi Taw.

 MKI is a joint venture between Nippon Koei Co., Ltd. ( NK ) and Myanmar Engineering Consulting Co., Ltd. ( MEC ) with a paid-up capital of U$ 5 million.

 As of July 2015, MKI has 36 full-time national staff, 21 of whom are professional engineers and environmental experts as well as the full support and backing of Nippon Koei’s worldwide organisation.

-84MW Baluchaung No. 2 Hydro-Electric Power Project in Kayar State is the first overseas project of Nippon Koei providing a full range of engineering services from planning, design, and construction supervision.
-Built in 1954, it remains as one of the key hydropower plants in the country supplying electricity to millions of people for more than half a century now.
-The Baluchaung No. 2 Hydropower Power stands as a symbolic cooperation between Japan and Myanmar.
+84MW Baluchaung No.2 Hydro-Electric Power Project in Kayar State is the first overseas project of Nippon Koei providing a full range of engineering services from planning, design, and construction supervision.
+Built in 1954, it remains as one of the key hydropower plants in the country suppling electricity to millions of people for more than half a century now.
+The Baluchaung No.2 Hydropower Power stands as a symblolic cooperation between Japan and Myanmar.